anshikasaini12/isp-support-assistant/README.md

 **Why this Flow/Page structure:** each journey (Connectivity Troubleshooting, Outage Check, Ticket Status) is its own flow, kept separate from the Default Start Flow, which acts purely as an intent router.
-Each flow is independently testable, and a new journey can be added as a new flow without touching the others.
-Within each flow, "Collect" pages handle only parameter collection, while a separate "Validate" page handles the webhook call and outcome branching — this keeps user-facing prompts and backend integration cleanly separated, and made the retry-on-error logic straightforward to add without restructuring the collection pages.
+This mirrors how the assignment's journeys are described — each is independently testable, and a new journey can be added as a new flow without touching the others.
+Within each flow, "Collect X" pages handle only parameter collection, while a separate "Validate X" page handles the webhook call and outcome branching — this keeps user-facing prompts and backend integration cleanly separated, and made the retry-on-error logic (see below) straightforward to add without restructuring the collection pages.

 ## Running the webhook locally